AtoraSuunva/BooruBot/readme.md

 ## **Managing the blacklist**

 > ℹ️ Running these commands in-server will manage that server's blacklist, while running them in-DM will manage your *personal* blacklist.
-> When you search in a server, the server blacklist and your personal blacklist are merged together to filter the results
+> When you search in a server, the server blacklist, channel blacklist, and your personal blacklist are merged together to filter the results

 Use the `/blacklist` command to view/edit/delete the blacklist.
 See the subcommands for what exactly you can do.
 You'll need "Manage Messages" to use these commands.

+Use the `channel:` option to manage the blacklist of a specific channel.

 Use `/view blacklist` to view the blacklist without any permissions.